shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 ## Exhaustion

 Each point of exhaustion causes you to suffer -1 to hit and -1 CON.
 If exhaustion causes your CON to go to 0, you die.
+It also reduces your movement speed by -1ft.
+Your movement speed is rounded down to the nearest 5ft, with a minimum of 10ft.

+## Sated

+Sated points track how well-nourished you are.

+You gain a bonus to saving throws and ability checks equal to your sated points divided by 5, rounded up.

+Whenever you gain sated points, if your sated points are higher than your Constitution plus your Constitution modifier, you must succeed on a Constitution saving throw with a DC equal to your sated points, or puke up your food and lose half of your sated points.

+At the end of every hour, you lose 1 sated point.

 # Exertion